 Perpetua Resources Corp.
 (PPTA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 23, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perpetua Resources Corp. ("Perpetua" or the "Company") (NASDAQ: PPTA ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PERPETUA RESOURCES CORP.
-(PPTA), CLICK HERE BEFORE MAY 20, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?